blair/scala-migrations/README.md

 * Derby
 * MySQL
+* MariaDB
 * Oracle
 * PostgreSQL
+* H2

+The behavior of the MariaDB adapter is currently completely identical to MySQL adapter.
+So all things described for MySQL also true for MariaDB.

 Patches for other databases are welcome; however, you will need to submit a [Contributor License Agreement](http://opensource.imageworks.com/cla/).